-When you use your home loan to consolidate debt, you pay off your credit cards, personal loans and other debts by bundling them into your home loan.
+When you use your home loan to consolidate debt, you pay off your credit cards, personal loans and other debts with funds withdrawn from your home loan.
 That means that the money you owe on your home increases, while all your other debts are paid off.

 Things to consider before consolidating debt